Apply to Adopt

 Please be advised that completing this form is not a guarantee of adoption.
 Also please understand that adoption questionnaires are reviewed with the sole intent of making the best long-term companion match possible.

-Please be aware that your donation towards costs are £695.00 (unless otherwise indicated for a specific dog which may already be in the UK in foster care) to help towards the costs of the flight and crate and paperwork required.
+Please be aware that your donation towards costs is £700.00 (unless otherwise indicated for a specific dog which may already be in the UK in foster care or is being subsidised by their Mauritian foster family) is for the costs of the flight and crate.

 This is not payable until the dog is booked onto a flight to the UK however on acceptance of your adoption there is a non refundable deposit of £100.00 to reserve your pup/dog to show your commitment.
 (This is deducted from the full adoption costs).
 This does not apply to dogs already in foster care in the UK.